MicrosoftDocs/windows-dev-docs/terminal/customize-settings/global-settings.md

 :::row:::
 :::column span="":::
 When this is set to `true`, tabs are always displayed.
 When it's set to `false` and `showTabsInTitlebar` is set to `true`, tabs are always displayed underneath the title bar.
-When this is set to `false` and `showTabsInTitlebar` is set to `false`, tabs only appear after more than one tab exists by typing `ctrl+shift+t` or by typing the key binding assigned to `newTab`.
+When this is set to `false` and `showTabsInTitlebar` is set to `false`, tabs only appear after more than one tab exists by typing <kbd>ctrl+shift+t</kbd> or by typing the key binding assigned to `newTab`.
 Note that changing this setting will require starting a new Terminal instance.

 **Property name:** `alwaysShowTabs`